Scottish-Tech-Army/Volunteer-app/README.md

 11. Duplicate the example config file `app/src/Config/index.example.ts` and name your new file `app/src/Config/index.ts`  Set the value of `STA_BASE_URL` to the tunnelled URL of your local API server (the one you made a note of in step 8 above).

-12. Run Expo using the command `npm start`  This will run some commands and then it show you a QR code in your terminal.
+12. Run Expo using `npm start`  This will run some commands and then it show you a QR code in your terminal.

 13. Connect your phone:
 - **iPhone:** open the camera and scan the QR code, tap on the link and it should open up the app in Expo Go
 - **Android:** open the Expo Go app itself and you can scan the QR code
-- You should now see your local development version of the app on your phone -- now any changes you make in your code should show instantly on your phone.
+- You should now see your local development version of the app on your phone -- any changes you make in your code should show almost instantly on your phone.
 (If you find you're not seeing changes on your phone or Expo Go loses the connection, [see tips here.](APP_DEVELOPMENT.md#known-issues))

 14. When you've got the app to run, make a PR to improve this README!
 Fix something that caused you headaches, update something that's no longer correct, or add a training resource, or add something else you think would help other people to get up and running.